ZcashFoundation/frost/rfcs/0001-messages.md

     group_public: jubjub::AffinePoint,
 }

-/// Each signer participant send to the aggregator the 2 points
-///  needed for commitment building. struct MsgCommitments {
-    /// A commitment to a single signature by this signer:
+/// The data required to serialize `frost::SigningCommitments`.
-    ///  `frost::SigningPackage.signing_commitments`
+///
-    signing_commitments: SigningCommitments,
-}

-/// A signing commitment from the first round of the signing protocol. struct SigningCommitments {
+/// A signing commitment from the first round of the signing protocol. struct messages::SigningCommitments {
     /// The hiding point: `frost::SigningCommitments.hiding`
     hiding: jubjub::AffinePoint,
     /// The binding point: `frost::SigningCommitments.binding`
     binding: jubjub::AffinePoint,
 }

+/// The data required to serialize `frost::SigningPackage`.
+///
 /// The aggregator decides what message is going to be signed and
-/// sends it to each participant with all the commitments collected. struct MsgSigningPackage {
+/// sends it to each participant with all the commitments collected. struct messages::SigningPackage {
     /// The message to be signed: `frost::SigningPackage.message`
     message: Vec<u8>,
     /// The collected commitments for each signer as a hashmap of